 The Ultimate Taiwan Travel Guide

-This post contains affiliate links which means EVERLASTYING will earn a commission if you purchase through our link, at no extra cost for you.
-Read my disclosure for more information.
-Thank you for your support 🤍
+This post contains affiliate links, meaning EVERLASTYING will earn a commission if you purchase through our link at no extra cost.

 Taiwan is incredibly important to me.
-Not only because of my Taiwanese heritage, but also because I lived in Kaohsiung for two years and my family has connections to Taipei.
+Not just because of my Taiwanese roots, but also because I lived in Kaohsiung for two years, and because of my family’s connections to Taipei.

 ⋆。゚☁︎。✈︎⋆。 ゚☾ ゚。⋆